Male Bonds in Nineteenth-Century Art

 (including 6% VAT)

 in nineteenth-century art through the lens of gender and queer history

 Male bonds were omnipresent in nineteenth-century European artistic scenes, impacting the creation, presentation, and reception of art in decisive ways.
 Men’s lives and careers bore the marks of their relations with other men.
 Yet, such male bonds are seldom acknowledged for what they are: gendered and historically determined social constructs.
 This volume shines a critical light on male homosociality in the arts of the long nineteenth century by combining art history with the insights of gender and queer history.
-From this interdisciplinary perspective, the case studies presented in this volume examine men’s relationships in a variety of contexts, which range from the Hungarian Reform Age to the Belgian fin de siècle.
+From this interdisciplinary perspective, the contributing authors present case studies of men’s relationships in a variety of contexts, which range from the Hungarian Reform Age to the Belgian fin de siècle.
 As a whole, the book offers a historicizing survey of the male bonds that underpinned nineteenth-century art and a thought-provoking reflection on its theoretical and methodological implications.

 This publication is GPRC-labeled (Guaranteed Peer-Reviewed Content).

 Bonds, bounds, and beyond

 Part I: Familial bonds: Mediating masculine intimacy

 Part II: Coercive bonds: Disciplining the male body

 Alliances of virtue

 Part III: Covert bonds: Queering the nineteenth-century man